This post about being better mentally and physically contains affiliate links.

 Today I thought I’d share 5 things that have helped me get back on track mentally and physically.
 (Please note, I am in no way promoting weight loss.
 I’m simply sharing a few ways to make me feel stronger and healthier.)

-- Back in the gym – I take barre and yoga classes at Studio 51st and go 4-5 times a week.
+I take barre, pilates, and yoga classes and go 4-5 times a week.
 Barre is gentle on the joints but is a deep workout.
 I’ve loved getting back to class and waking up feeling stronger and sore from my workouts!

-- Water, water, water – At the end of 2018, I was drinking so much soda.
+At the end of 2018, I was drinking so much soda.
 I was feeling bloated, my skin was breaking out and I felt lazy from all the sugar I was drinking.
 I’ll have the occasional soda with pizza but I’ve switched to water.
-I can tell a difference with my energy and my skin, but I do hate having to pee a million times a day.
+I can tell a difference between my energy and my skin, but I do hate having to pee a million times a day.
 A small price to pay I guess!